meatatt/SLibrary/README.md

 # SLibrary
-Meatatt's Dlang Library with amazing features.
+This is Meatatt's own Dlang Library, which will soon be filled with bunches of amazing features.

+# Current Features
+ - Complete Multiple Inheritance